TD-Dan/Sunwai/Full dictionary.baked.md

 ## Usage

 ### Concept
 *   Refers to the quality of being small, subtle, short, brief, or low in intensity/scale.
-Often requires le.
+Often requires LE.

 Example::   *Le **li** o pene.* = "The **smallness/subtlety/brevity** is beautiful."
 Example::   *Le **li** ro tilon o sun.* = "The **shortness** (duration) of the time is known."